Accelerate Reviews of Changes Performed

 Manual Comparisons

-Reviewers waste hours comparing old and new versions manually to identify what has changed.
+Reviewers waste precious time comparing old and new versions manually to identify changes.

-Critical updates can be easily missed when scattered across lengthy documents without clear highlighting.
+Critical updates can be easily missed when scattered across lengthy documents without clear highlights.

 Extended Review Cycles